-Hay River: Hay River was acquired by Harvest on August 2, 2005 and is located approximately 125 miles NE of Grande Prairie in northeastern British Columbia.
-In 2007 Hay River produced 5,410 BOE/d of medium gravity (24° API) crude oil which was processed at our central emulsion processing facility with the clean oil transported via pipeline to sales points.
+Hay River: Hay River was acquired by Harvest on August 2, 2005 and is located approximately 125 miles NW of Grande Prairie in northeastern British Columbia.
+In 2008 Hay River produced 5,542 bbl/d of medium gravity (24° API) crude oil which was processed at our central emulsion processing facility with the clean oil transported via pipeline to sales points.
 Hay River is a winter only access area in that drilling operations can only be undertaken when the ground is frozen (typically between late December and late March) The Hay River medium gravity oil production is priced at a discount to the Edmonton Light oil benchmark, contributing to stronger netbacks when compared to other similar gravity crudes.
 Harvest has an average 100% working interest in this operated property.
-In the first quarter of 2007, we drilled 31 gross (31 net) wells for a net expenditure of \$40 million.
-This was a continuation of the winter drilling program that was initiated in December 2006 when an additional 4 wells were drilled (total of 35 for the winter season).
-The development included multi-leg horizontal wells for production from the Bluesky formation, infill horizontal wells to assess the effectiveness of downspacing in this oil pool, water injection wells to maintain the reservoir pressure resulting in improved recovery factors, and pumping and facility upgrades to handle increased fluid production.
-Harvest also completed construction of an all season access road to improve access to the area, the installation of a gas plant to allow for re-injection or sale of natural gas that is currently flared thus reducing greenhouse gas emissions, and the connection to commercial power through BC Hydro which will improve overall electrical efficiency.
+In 2008, Harvest focused on increasing water injection into the producing Blue Sky formation to improve overall production and recovery of oil from the reservoir.
+A gas plant constructed in 2007 was commissioned in the spring of 2008 to eliminate flaring at the site and to manage production of associated gas.
+Connection of commercial power to the site was also completed in 2008 which allowed for optimization of the production in the field.

 Suffield: Suffield is located 160 miles SE of Calgary and is located on the site of the Canadian Forces Base Suffield.
-Production from this region averaged 5,332 BOE/d of primarily heavy oil in 2007, averaging 11-18° API from the Upper Mannville Glauconitic formation.
+Production from this region averaged 3,803 BOE/d of primarily heavy oil in 2008, averaging 11-18° API from the Upper Mannville Glauconitic formation.
 Harvest has an average 99% working interest in this operated property.
 Fluid produced from the area is processed at three emulsion processing facilities located at Caen, Lark and Batus with clean oil transported via pipeline to sales points.
-In 2007 Harvest invested \$17 million to drill 11 gross (11 net) wells to optimize our producing infrastructure in the region.
-Future development at Suffield may include step-out, extension and infill drilling at up to 45 identified locations.
-Pool optimization and enhanced recovery projects will target increased water injection into under-injected reservoirs that have not received adequate pressure maintenance.
-Specifically for 2007, produced water from our main Batus field will be re-injected into our Lark field to increase reservoir pressure and ultimate oil recovery from this field.
+In 2008 Harvest drilled 12 gross (12 net) wells to optimize our producing infrastructure in the region.
+In addition, a pipeline was installed from our main processing facility at Batus to our Lark pool to transfer produced water for re-injection.
+By increasing injection into the Lark pool, Harvest believes the ultimate recovery of oil will be increased.
+Future development at Suffield may include step-out, extension and infill drilling at up to 50 identified locations.
+Pool optimization and enhanced recovery projects will target increased water injection into under-injected reservoirs that have not received adequate pressure maintenance similar to our Lark Pool.